Who is Penny Mordaunt?

+Penny Mordaunt has become the UK's first female defence secretary after Gavin Williamson was sacked.

-Penny Mordaunt has been promoted to be the UK's new international development secretary, in charge of a £13bn annual budget.
+She was previously the UK's international development secretary, in charge of a multi-billion annual budget.

+With a background as a naval reservist, and having served as an armed forces minister under David Cameron, Ms Mordaunt appears a good fit for the role.

-Ms Mordaunt, who had been a junior work and pensions minister, was seen as a frontrunner to land the job of defence secretary when Michael Fallon was forced to quit last week.
+She was seen as a frontrunner for the defence secretary position in 2017 when Michael Fallon was forced to quit the post, but lost out to Mr Williamson.

-Her background as a naval reservist made her appear a good fit for that role and she had previously been the armed forces minister under David Cameron - the first woman to have held that role.

-It was not to be her day last Thursday - but the Portsmouth North MP has not had to wait long for another opportunity to get her feet under the cabinet table.
+She was a high-profile campaigner for the Leave campaign during the 2016 EU referendum and underlined her pro-Brexit credentials by backing Andrea Leadsom in the subsequent Conservative leadership contest.

+During the referendum campaign - while a defence minister - she prompted a row by telling the BBC's Andrew Marr Show that the UK could not veto Turkey joining the European Union.
+The then-prime minister contradicted her on ITV's Peston on Sunday an hour later.

 The daughter of a paratrooper and a special needs teacher, Ms Mordaunt has two brothers, Edward and James, who is her twin, and has lived in her home town of Portsmouth since the age of two.